My leadership journey

 I appreciate that I now have a set of materials to take with me and pull from as I encounter different experiences and grow in my career! - honestly the variety of impulses was one of the most beneficial parts.
 I especially found the leading myself cockpit and session amazing.
 I've learned so much.....thanks Tina for your positive energy and support!Pelle, Head of Innovation Uppsala

 Thank you so much for this whole journey with you.
 I'm sure we all can see that you've put in your heart and soul.
 Yes, and the program is so detailed and clear, despite the complexity of the topic.
 Thank you so much for this.
-Amita, Design-lead India
+Amita, Tech-lead Banaglore

 “Finding the center of strength within ourselves is in the long run the best contribution we can make to our fellow men.”